 A screening CT for lung cancer is covered by Medicare and most insurance companies, such as Blue Cross, Blue Shield, Aetna, and United Health Care.
 You can call the phone number on the back of your health insurance card to make sure that your insurance carrier covers lung cancer screening.
 The scan can be scheduled by calling (310) 829-8686.

-• The low-dose CT scan is a quick, painless, and non-invasive approach to screen for lung cancer.
-This type of CT scan uses no dyes, no injections, and requires nothing to swallow by mouth.
-The actual scan itself takes less than a minute to complete and from start-to-finish; the entire appointment takes approximately 30 minutes.
+A low-dose CT scan is a quick, painless, and non-invasive approach to screen for lung cancer.
+This type of CT scan uses no dyes or injections and requires nothing to swallow.
+The scan takes less than a minute to complete while the entire appointment takes approximately 30 minutes.

-You will receive a copy of your scan on a CD at the time of the exam.
-Your scan will then be reviewed by a special group of radiologist, and any findings will be discussed in a group conference by experts that specialize in the treatment of lung disease and cancer.
-It should be noted that abnormalities are common and that most are noncancerous and harmless
+You will receive a copy of your scan on a disc or thumb drive at the time of the exam.
+Your scan will then be reviewed by a radiologist, who is specialist in identifying the smallest signs of cancer.
+Any significant findings will be discussed in one of our group conferences with other experts that specialize in the treatment of lung disease and cancer.
+It should be noted that abnormalities are common and that most are noncancerous and harmless.

 We will contact you with your results within a week of your exam, sometimes sooner.
-If additional follow-up is necessary, we will inform you of the next steps.
-If your scan has no positive findings, we will contact you in a year for continued monitoring.
+If additional follow-up or testing is necessary, we will inform you of the next steps.
+If your scan has no positive findings, we will let you know then contact you in a year for continued monitoring.

 Steps to Help You Quit Smoking